This post was originally published on 16 MAR 2021; it has since been updated and revised.

 However, it does very little for combating fingerprinting practices, even once tweaked.

 Also, Safari, like Edge and Chrome, does phone home to Apple quite a bit.
-Apple says what data is collected is anonymized, but we have no way of knowing for sure.
+Apple says what data is collected is anonymized, but as with most closed-source software, these claims aren't easily verified.

-Furthermore, most of this telemetry can be disabled, but does that necessarily mean they're not collecting anything?
-It's hard to say.
+Thankfully, most of this telemetry sent to and potentially collected by Apple can be disabled, but does that necessarily mean they're not collecting anything?
+Again, given the closed nature of Safari and most of the Apple ecosystem, it's hard to say.

 Linux has come a long way in recent years; there are no shortage of browsers that you can use across many of the most popular distros.